Death of Jairo Mora Sandoval: Aftermath

 As of July 4, no arrests had been made in relation to the murder of Mora.
 Ministries of Public Safety Vice Minister Celso Gamboa called the investigation ongoing.
 In mid-June, Castro had said the investigation was proceeding well and he had "every reason to be optimistic that we will solve this crime."
 On July 10, the prosecutor's office said two suspects had been identified and that the case would "advance significantly" over the coming week.

 On July 31, Costa Rican police raided several locations near Moín and the city of Limón, and arrested several suspects believed to be involved in Mora's murder, as well as other crimes, including robbery and turtle egg poaching.
 Police said that more arrests are expected.

 The first trial of the alleged perpetrators ended in a mistrial and a second trial was held in 2015.
 In January 2016, a court found seven men accused of Mora's murder not guilty based on reasonable doubt.
 Four of the men were, however, sentenced to lengthy prison terms due to assault, kidnapping and aggravated robbery for a crime that occurred on the same beach shortly before Mora's murder.
 (Donald Salmón: 27 years in prison for aggravated robbery, rape and kidnapping; Héctor Cash: 23 years for aggravated robbery, kidnapping and sexual abuse; José Bryan Delgado: 17 years for aggravated robbery and kidnapping; Ernesto Centeno: 17 years for aggravated robbery and kidnapping.)
 Subsequently, the not guilty verdict was overturned on appeal and the four men were convicted of Mora's murder.

 Legacy

-In 2016, the Marine Section of the Society for Conservation Biology (SCB Marine) announced the "Jairo Mora Sandoval Bravery Award."
-The award is for bravery associated with an outstanding contribution to the field of marine conservation, with particular emphasis on responsible and educated scientific endeavor, public engagement and conservation activism.
-The initiative to honor Jairo's commitment to marine conservation was instigated by the SCB Marine Policy Committee, and includes a $1,000 financial component.
+On August 17 2016, the Marine Section of the Society for Conservation Biology (SCB Marine) announced the "Jairo Mora Sandoval Bravery Award."
+The award is for bravery in activism, scientific education, or public engagement.
+The award is given biennially and includes a $1,000 financial component.
+The inaugural award was given posthumously to Mora, with his mother receiving the funds.

-It is given biennially and the winner is announced at the International Marine Conservation Congress (IMCC).
-The 2018 Awardee will be announced at IMCC5, that will be held in Kuching (Malaysia) on June 24–29.
-The inaugural Award was given, posthumously to Jairo Mora Sandoval at the 2016 IMCC in St Johns, Newfoundland, Canada, with his mother receiving the funds to set up an NGO to continue his work to protect the sea turtles of Costa Rica.